-Vital Plan and your plan are committed to helping you.
+Plan Vital and PSM are committed to helping you.
 To support your needs, we need your help.
-Please remember to let your Medicaid Office and plan know of any changes that may affect your membership or benefits.
+Please remember to let your Medicaid Office and your MCO know of any changes that may affect your membership or benefits.
 Some examples include: